rockylo/rhodes-api-docs/README.md

 	$ git push heroku master

 The app loads content from the docs subdirectory.
 Pages are served with a 1 hour cache setting.

-**NOTE: Do NOT checkin changes to docs/(subdirectory) (i.e. docs/rhodes/).
-The content in docs/(subdirectory) are managed by the separate repositories.
-For example, content in docs/rhodes/ is maintained in the rhodes repo [https://github.com/rhomobile/rhodes](https://github.com/rhomobile/rhodes).**

 About
 ----